 Prior to joining the Foundation, Bob was vice president, human resources and business operations for DSL.net, Inc. from 2000–2007.
 Previously, Bob was Vice President, Logistics for Staples Communications, Inc. from 1997–2000.
 From 1983 to 1997, he worked at TIE Communications, Inc., where he served as Corporate Vice President of Engineering and Operations from 1990–1997.

-Prior to joining the FAF staff, Kim was a member of the FASB staff from 1989–2010.
-Her last role on the FASB staff was a senior project manager leading the FASB/IASB joint project on financial statement presentation.
-Before joining the FASB staff, she was a corporate accounting and financial reporting manager with Savin Corporation, and an accounting and tax reporting supervisor with AMAX Inc.
+Previously, Ms. Petrone was director of the FAF PIR team, and a member of the FASB staff from 1989 to 2010.
+Before joining the FASB staff, Ms. Petrone was a corporate accounting and financial reporting manager with Savin Corporation, and an accounting and tax reporting supervisor with AMAX Inc.

 As Senior Vice President, Public Affairs, Robert Stewart leads the team that is responsible for all external relations, government affairs, and communications activities for the Financial Accounting Foundation, the Financial Accounting Standards Board and the Governmental Accounting Standards Board.

 Before joining the FAF in 2011, Mr. Stewart was vice president of public affairs at the Private Equity Council, a Washington, DC-based trade group representing the nation’s largest private equity firms.
 Earlier, he served in senior communications posts at several Fortune 500 entertainment, telecommunications, and technology companies, including Caesars Entertainment, MCI and Pacific Telesis Group.